jranjan/labs-technology-bytes/micro-services/microservice-patterns.md

       * Vertical paritioning is little not worthy as you need entire row in entity
       * Horizontal partitioning (or sharding) is faster almost proportional to number of rows.

 ![Ask yourself](/micro-services/images/ask-03.png)
-### Ask yourself before choosing peristet solution
+### Did you ask before picking persistent solution?

 1. Mechaism to scale: replicaiton and partitioning (vertical or horizontal or combination of both)
 2. Do you query data most of times which involves join of tables?
 In that case, which partitioning technique.
 3. Choosing a database does not only performance but for easy ccoding, retrieval, speed etc. So, look at application logic!